Wold Newton, East Riding of Yorkshire

 Wold Newton is a small Yorkshire Wolds village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 9 mi south of Scarborough and 9 mi north-west of Bridlington.
-Wold Newton is located within the Great Wold Valley and the course of the Gypsey Race, a winterbourne chalk stream, passes through the south of the village.
+Wold Newton is located within the Great Wold Valley.
+The course of the Gypsey Race, a winterbourne chalk stream, passes through the south of the village.
 The village of Fordon is also part of the civil parish of Wold Newton.
 According to the 2011 UK census, Wold Newton parish had a population of 337, an increase on the 2001 UK census figure of 291.

 The parish church of All Saints is a Grade II* listed building.
-There are a further eight Grade II listed buildings including Wold Newton Hall, the former Wesleyan Chapel (now Wold Newton Community Centre), The Old Vicarage, the Anvil Arms Public House and the Red telephone box on Wold Newton Green.
+Eight additional Grade II listed buildings include Wold Newton Hall, the former Wesleyan Chapel (now Wold Newton Community Centre), the Old Vicarage, the Anvil Arms Public House, and the Red telephone box on Wold Newton Green.
 Approximately two thirds of the village falls within the Wold Newton Conservation area.

 Wold Newton has a small, fully automated telephone exchange.
 Rather confusingly, this is referred to as the "Thwing Exchange".
 (Thwing is a neighbouring village).
 Wold Newton Cricket Club have a ground off Laking Lane and field a first and second team.

 The children's author Christina Butler lived for many years in the western section of Wold Newton Hall.
-Between 1988 and 2005 she wrote thirteen books including Stanley in the Dark and Archie the Ugly Dinosaur.
+Between 1988 and 2005 she wrote thirteen books, including Stanley in the Dark and Archie the Ugly Dinosaur.

 History

 Neolithic round barrow

-To the south of the village, close to the Gypsy Race stands a neolithic round barrow.
-It was excavated in 1894 by John Robert Mortimer when it was discovered that the monument had initially composed a large timber structure onto which several bodies had been laid along with pottery and flints.
+To the south of the village, close to the Gypsy Race, stands a Neolithic round barrow.
+It was excavated in 1894 by John Robert Mortimer.
+His team discovered that the monument had initially composed a large timber structure onto which several bodies had been laid along with pottery and flints.
 The Great Wold Valley was a site of considerable neolithic activity, also containing the barrows of Duggleby Howe and Willy Howe as well as the Rudston Monolith.
 The barrow has been a Scheduled Ancient Monument since 1962.

 Bronze Age bowl barrows

 Two bowl barrows are located to the west of Wold Newton Green.
-Both also saw use during mediaeval times as archery target butts, lending their name to the adjacent Butt Lane.
+Both were used during mediaeval times as archery target butts, lending their name to the adjacent Butt Lane.
 They are now Scheduled Ancient Monuments.

 Wold Newton hoard

 In 2014 the metal detectorist David Blakely discovered a pottery container holding 1857 copper coins dating from the early 4th century AD.
-It was acquired by the Yorkshire Museum in 2016 and went on public display in 2017.
+The container and coins were acquired by the Yorkshire Museum in 2016 and went on public display in 2017.